Do you find your energy levels go up and down through the day? Do you find your energy gets depleted in certain situations?

 This is a clip from the Fundamentals of Energy Flow for Health class, every Friday, 9-9.30am.

 If you're interested in learning some skills to help you manage your energy, you can book a class here, or contact us for more details.
-Payment is by donation, and you are welcome to drop in to the class any time, whether you are a complete beginner or have done chi kung before.
+You are welcome to join, whether you are a complete beginner or have done qigong before.

 Winter is approaching in the northern hemisphere, and here in the UK it's getting cold and damp.
 So it's useful to have effective ways of keeping ourselves healthy and building our resilience.